 - ½ cup sugar

 - ½ cup pure pumpkin puree

 - 2 large eggs

-- Preheat the oven to 400 degrees F. Line 2 cupcake pans with 18 paper liners and set aside.
+- Preheat the oven to 350 degrees F then line a 12-cup muffin pan with paper liners and set aside.

-- In a large mixing bowl, sift together the flour, sugar, baking soda, baking powder, and salt.
-Whisk to combine then make a well in the middle of the flour mixture.
+- In a large bowl, sift together the flour, baking powder, cinnamon and salt to combine.

 Recipe from January/February 2018 issue of Food Network Magazine.